 Virginia Beach fishing is a hot pursuit for avid anglers.
 Located at the mouth of the Chesapeake Bay and on the Atlantic Ocean, fishermen have quick and easy access to two amazing fishing grounds.
 Within those two bodies of water are an abundance of desirable fish and just about every sort of fish habitat you can imagine.
 As a result, a wide variety of angling methods and strategies can be successful, so even true beginners have a real shot at an enjoyable, productive outing when fishing Virginia Beach.

-You can enjoy a Virginia Beach fishing charter or like some novices and seasoned anglers try your luck at surf fishing.
-Virginia Beach fishing will not disappoint whether your on one of the many charters or fishing from the beach.
+You can enjoy a Virginia Beach fishing charter or, like some novices and seasoned anglers, try your luck at surf fishing.
+Virginia Beach fishing will not disappoint whether you're on one of the many charters or fishing from the beach.
 With miles and miles of wide, sandy beaches, you’re sure to find a place to wet a line.
 What might you catch?
-Depending on the time of year, you might hook up with flounder, stripers, croaker, bluefish, Spanish mackerel, weakfish, and sharks.
+Depending on the time of year, you might hook up with flounder, stripers, croaker, bluefish, Spanish mackerel, cobia, red drum, or some killer sharks.

 If you’re a kayaker, you might want to combine your love of paddling with your passion for fishing.
 Head to one of the marshes or backwaters and cast your line for flounder, blues, reds, and stripers.

 Maybe you prefer fishing from a pier.
 If that’s the case, check out the Virginia Beach fishing pier, 15th Street Pier, which is open 24 hours a day.
-Two other popular fishing piers include Lynnhaven Pier, which is located on the Chesapeake Bay, and Little Island Pier, which is located at Sandbridge.
-From the piers, you might catch flounder, pompano, Spanish mackerel, king mackerel, redfish, black drum, croaker, cobia, bluefish, spot, whiting, trout, or sharks.
+Another popular fishing pier is Little Island Pier, which is located at Sandbridge.
+From the piers, you might catch flounder, Spanish mackerel, king mackerel, red drum, black drum, croaker, cobia, bluefish, spot, whiting, trout, or sharks.

 If you own your own boat, you’ll find plenty of ramps for launching.
 Some charge a small fee, but others are absolutely free.